Donald Trump Announces His First Wife, Ivana, Has Died

 "Ivana Trump was a survivor.
 She fled from communism and embraced this country.
 She taught her children about grit and toughness, compassion and determination," the family said.
 "She will be dearly missed by her mother, her three children and ten grandchildren."

 Paramedics responded to a call for cardiac arrest at Ivana Trump's Upper East Side Manhattan apartment just after 12:30 p.m.
-Thursday, finding a 73-year-old woman, according to the FDNY.
+ET on Thursday, finding a 73-year-old woman, according to the FDNY.

 According to reports, she was found unconscious and unresponsive at the bottom of a set of stairs in her apartment.
 The police are investigating whether she fell and, if so, whether the fall contributed in any way to her death.
 The medical examiner will look to determine a cause of death.